 Marantz 1030 Integrated Amplifier:

+This is my 1971 Marantz 1030.
 A quick internet search says these were produced from 1973 through 1978, but mine is factory stamped “Feb 71,” and I think I have a 1971 issue of High Fidelity advertising this amp as well.
 This was Marantz’s lowest-powered integrated amp, rated at 15 WPC into 4 or 8 ohms.
-I can attest that it is certainly low powered — if you want to use it as a power amp, aim for speakers with 90+ dB sensitivity.
+If you want to use it as a power amp, aim for speakers with 90+ dB sensitivity.
 My 1974 Sansui 551, rated at a humble 16 WPC, will blow this little Marantz into the weeds.
 Still, that usually isn’t the way I use it.

 I bought this many years ago used and had it recapped (that should be a story in itself — what a nightmare).
 I’ve really mostly used this as a preamp.
 It’s an early version, serial number 1471 (the 471st produced), and it has the rare preamp/amp out along with the lovely engraved face.
 The cabinet is an early one as well — especially well made and heavy.